-With some of the highest elevations in the Southeast, it’s no surprise that mountain biking is a popular pastime for area outdoor enthusiasts.
-With a variety of options from beginner to advanced the Greater Gatlinburg area in both Eastern Tennessee and Western North Carolina feature a huge array of mountain biking trails that climb mountain top ridge lines, hug winding curves, and offer a thrill like no other!
+With some of the highest elevations in the Southeast, it’s no surprise that mountain biking in Gatlinburg is a popular pastime for area outdoor enthusiasts.
+With a variety of options from beginner to advanced the Greater Gatlinburg area in both Eastern Tennessee and Western North Carolina feature a huge array of mountain biking trails that climb mountain-top ridge lines, hug winding curves, and offer a thrill like no other!

 Though the Great Smoky Mountains National Park does not “technically” have any mountain bike trails in the park, and biking on hiking trails is not permitted, there are several multi-use trails that offer fun and scenic rides for the beginner mountain bikers in your group.

-- For more adventurous and experienced mountain bikers there is Rich Mountain Road just past Hyatt lane.
+Rich Mountain Road: Just past Hyatt lane: For more adventurous and experienced mountain bikers.
 This path will take riders up a steep climb on a gravel road to the park boundary at Rich Mountain Gap.
 This route is 7-miles one way.